-Late September, 2020——The Selection Committee recommends a nominee list to FSE’s Board.
+Late December, 2022——The Selection Committee recommends a nominee list to FSE’s Board.
 Applicants are notified by our Foundation of nomination/non-nomination after the Board meeting.

-In the middle of September (tentatively scheduled on September 14, 2020), a Selection Committee (academics, Board members, and staff) reviews all documents, conducts oral interviews with applicants and recommends a slate for final selection by Fulbright Taiwan’s Board.
+In the end of November (tentatively scheduled on November 29th, 30th, 2022), a Selection Committee (academics, Board members, and staff) reviews all documents, conducts oral interviews with applicants and recommends a slate for final selection by Fulbright Taiwan’s Board.
 Applicants who can’t physically present for an oral interview will be deemed to waive.